OscarB89/Pipeface/README.md

 ![Screenshot 2021-04-14 at 16 50 01](https://user-images.githubusercontent.com/71934417/114740887-2dfeae80-9d42-11eb-8cd7-3ab004c758c8.png)

-Once a comment has been liked, it can be unliked by the same user
+Once a comment is liked, it can be unliked by the same user.

 ![Screenshot 2021-04-14 at 16 50 45](https://user-images.githubusercontent.com/71934417/114740882-2c34eb00-9d42-11eb-8bce-595d0dd59110.png)